Dazcam/eQTL_study_2025/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥8.0-brightgreen)](https://snakemake.readthedocs.io)
 [![Platform](https://img.shields.io/badge/platform-SLURM%20HPC-blue)](https://slurm.schedmd.com/)

-## What this is
+## What this is?

-We performed **single-nucleus RNA sequencing and genome-wide genotyping** on cerebral cortex from 134 unrelated fetal samples (second trimester) to generate the first cell-type-resolved eQTL atlas of the prenatal human brain.
-Combining these data with GWAS for six neuropsychiatric disorders, we identify which specific cell populations and gene expression changes credibly contribute to disease risk.
+We performed **single-nucleus RNA sequencing and genome-wide genotyping** on cerebral cortex from 134 unrelated samples (second trimester) to generate the first cell-type-resolved eQTL atlas of the prenatal human brain.

+This repository is an end-to-end computational genomics platform to process ~3 TB of raw single-nucleus RNA sequencing and genome-wide genotyping data.
+The pipeline identifies genetic variants that influence gene expression in specific brain cell types during development, and links those variants to neuropsychiatric disease risk.

 ## Pipeline overview